signalfx/splunk-otel-dotnet/src/Splunk.OpenTelemetry.AutoInstrumentation/nuget-readme.md

   </PropertyGroup>
 ```

-The same property can be also specified directly via the CLI, notice that the
+The same property can be also specified directly using the terminal.
+Notice that the
 `;` separator needs to be properly escaped as '%3B':

 ```powershell